dribes2/Stochastic-Unit-Commitment-Problem-with-Quantum-Annealing/README.md

 ## 📁 Stoch_UCP

-This section deals with the **Stochastic Unit Commitment Problem**.
-The main output consists of two plots:
+The mathematical formulation of the Stochastic UCP can be found in the file `Stoch_UCP_formulation.pdf`.
+The main outputs obtained from this instance of the problems are:

 - **`cost_vs_reliability`**: Shows the dependence of the cost function value on the reliability level \( p = 1 - ε \).
 Results are generated for three types of covariance structures in the scenario sample set:
   - Non-correlated